nullivex/ah-wiki/Servers/web.md

     rootEndpointType : "api",            // When visiting the root URL, should visitors see "api" or "file"?
-Visitors can always visit /api and /public as normal directoryFileType : "index.html",    // The default filetype to server when a user requests a directory flatFileCacheDuration : 60,          // The header which will be returned for all flat file served from /public; defined in seconds
-    matchExtensionMime: true,            // If the URL has an extension (and no connection.error), should the response match the mime-type? fingerprintOptions : {               // Settings for determining the id of an http(s) requset (browser-fingerprint)
+Visitors can always visit /api and /public as normal directoryFileType : "index.html",    // The default filetype to server when a user requests a directory flatFileCacheDuration : 60,          // The header which will be returned for all flat file served from /public; defined in seconds fingerprintOptions : {               // Settings for determining the id of an http(s) requset (browser-fingerprint)
       cookieKey: "sessionID",
       toSetCookie: true,